AlphaZigy/AlphaZigy/README.md

-# Hi there, I'm AlphaZigy 👋
+# Hi there, I'm Alpha Zigy 👋

 ## 🚀 About Me